fawadss1/askpablos_api/docs/error_handling.rst

    AskPablosError (base)
    ├── AuthenticationError
    ├── APIConnectionError
+   ├── ResponseError
-   └── ResponseError
+   └── ValueError (parameter validation)

 All exceptions inherit from ``AskPablosError``, allowing you to catch all API-related errors with a single exception handler if needed.
+Parameter validation errors use Python's built-in ``ValueError``.

 Exception Types
 ---------------